polterguy/lizzie/docs/introduction.md

 Lizzie has good support for handling lists of objects.
 To create a list you can use the `list` function.
 To add to a list you can use `add`.
 To get an item you can use `get`.
-To count items in a list you can use `count`, and to slice a list you can use `slice`, which will return a sub-list of your original list.
+To count items in a list you can use `count`.
+To slice a list you can use `slice`, which will return a sub-list of your original list.
+In addition you can also `apply` a list of arguments to another function invocation, such that the content of your list, becomes the arguments to your outer function invocation.

 ```javascript
 // Declare a list